Neuroprobe: Evaluating Intracranial Brain Responses to Naturalistic Stimuli: Neuroprobe-lite

 \section{Neuroprobe-lite}

-The following subject-trial pairs are included in Neuroprobe Lite: \begin{itemize} \item Subject 1: Trials 1, 2 \item Subject 2: Trials 0, 4 \item Subject 3: Trials 0, 1 \item Subject 4: Trials 0, 1 \item Subject 7: Trials 0, 1 \item Subject 10: Trials 0, 1 \end{itemize} For every task, the number of datapoints was trimmed at 3500 datapoints (i.e. if a specific movie has more than 3500 annotations for any task, only the first 3500 are taken for the Lite benchmark).
+The following subject-trial pairs are included in Neuroprobe Lite: \begin{itemize} \item Subject 1: Trials 1, 2 \item Subject 2: Trials 0, 4 \item Subject 3: Trials 0, 1 \item Subject 4: Trials 0, 1 \item Subject 7: Trials 0, 1 \item Subject 10: Trials 0, 1 \end{itemize} For every task, the number of datapoints was trimmed at 3500 datapoints (i.e. if a specific movie has more than 3500 annotations for any task, only 3500 are taken total for the Lite benchmark).
 When selecting the subject/trial pairs for Neuroprobe Lite, we selected the trials that contained the most tasks which hit the 3500 datapoints limit.
+The sampling is done in a stratified way, sampling equal number of samples per class, and guaranteeing in this way that the classes are balanced.
+So, for example, in a 2-class task, “taking the first 3500 annotations” means specifically “take the first 1750 samples of class 1 and the first 1750 samples of class 2”, which guarantees the class balance by design.

 Furthermore, to ensure computational efficiency, the total number of electrodes per subject is capped at 120, such that the input for each task is a standardized matrix which has predictable memory and computational requirements.
 The electrodes were selected in groups from complete probes to retain flexibiblity for re-referencing techniques such as bipolar, common-average, or Laplacian re-referencing, which have been shown to improve the signal to noise ratio \citep{VIDAL2015221, Li2018Optimal, TSUCHIMOTO2021109089}.
 All selected electrodes have been localized in an average cortex atlas.
 To maximize the signal to noise ratio, the electrodes with the highest linear decoding performance were chosen first.